Virasoro constraints on moduli of sheaves and vertex algebras: Rank reduction via wall-crossing

 \section{Rank reduction via wall-crossing}

-In this section we will explain the main step in the proof of Theorem \ref{thm: main}, which consists in a rank reduction argument via wall-crossing as described in \cite[Section 8.6]{Jo21} for positive rank and generalized here to include case (3).
+In this section, we will explain the main step in the proof of Theorem \ref{thm: main}, which consists of a rank reduction argument via wall-crossing as described in \cite[Section 8.6]{Jo21} for positive rank and generalized here to include the case (3).
+The rank-reduction of loc. cit. is stated for slope stability only, so we use additional wall-crossing from slope stability to Gieseker stability to conclude Virasoro constraints for the latter stability condition, see Corollary \ref{cor:slopetogies}.

 We will treat the 3 cases (1), (2), (3) in a uniform way by fitting them into the general framework of Joyce \cite{Jo21}.
-His theory relies on the existence of a continuous family of stability conditions interpolating between two moduli spaces.
 Then their virtual fundamental classes viewed as elements of $H_{\bullet}(\CM^{\rig}_X)$ are related in terms of the Lie bracket defined on $\widecheck{V}_\bullet$.

 Let $X$ be a smooth projective variety of dimension $m=1$ or $m=2$.
+In the case of $m=2$, we assume that $h^{0,2}(X)=0$.
 Let $H$ be a fixed polarization of $X$.
-Given $1\leq d\leq m$, we consider the moduli spaces of $d$-dimensional slope\footnote{The entire argument could be written in terms of Gieseker stability.
-Alternatively, the Virasoro constraints for moduli spaces of Gieseker semistable sheaves follows from their slope counterpart and the wall-crossing formula between slope and Gieseker stabilities.} semistable sheaves $F$ (cf. \cite[Theorem 4.3.3]{HL})
+Given $1\leq d\leq m$, we consider the moduli spaces of $d$-dimensional slope semistable sheaves $F$ (cf. \cite[Theorem 4.3.4, Definition 8.2.7]{HL})

-with respect to the slope stability $\mu$, where $\alpha\in K_\sst^0(X)$ is the topological type of the sheaves we consider.
-Recall that $\mu$ is defined by
+with respect to the slope stability $\mu$, where $\alpha$ is the topological type of the sheaves we consider.
+In our case, we will work with $\alpha \in K^0(X)$ which can be represented by a non-zero sheaf on $X$, and we label this subset of $K^0(X)$ by $C(X)$.
+This fits the description of the wall-crossing data given in \cite[Assumption 5.1 (b)]{Jo21}\footnote{This assumption introduces a quotient $K\big(\Coh(X)\big)$ of $K_0\big(\Coh(X)\big)$ with $C\big(\Coh(X)\big)\subset K\big(\Coh(X)\big)$ containing elements represented by non-zero sheaves.
+The wall-crossing is then expressed in terms of $\alpha$'s contained in $C(X)$.
+In our case, we directly define $C\big(\Coh(X)\big) =C(X)$.}: there is a morphism

+from the Grothendieck group of $\Coh(X)$ by smoothness and projectivity of $X$ and only the zero coherent sheaf has trivial topological $K$-theory class.
+The restriction of this morphism to the semigroup of elements of $K_{0}\big(\Coh(X)\big)$ represented by a non-zero sheaf maps onto $C(X)$ by its definition.
+We will not mention that $\alpha$ lies in $C(X)$ from now on.